 We are an innovation-driven company where diversity, inclusion, and equity are critical drivers to our success.
 We embrace talent from all backgrounds, seek out diverse perspectives, and facilitate and invite open and authentic conversations.
 Our diverse employee pool includes expertise across the specialties that drive our business.
-Our diverse employee pool includes expertise from individuals with a variety of backgrounds and specialties, enriching our collective knowledge and skill-base.
+As of December 31, 2023, our workforce was 49% racially/ethnically diverse and 55% female.

 We are investing in culture and creating opportunities to build community for our employees.
 We currently have six employee resource groups ("ERGs"), which are sponsored by members of our executive and senior leadership teams.
 ERGs are employee-led groups that can help create a more inclusive culture and amplify the voices of employees with shared identities and experiences across the company.
 We have invested in resources to educate our employees on building an inclusive culture and on recognizing and managing bias.
-Our leadership is committed to actively promoting and fostering a community of belonging and inclusivity where all employees feel inspired and empowered to innovate, collaborate, and deliver on our mission.
+We also regularly survey employees on how effective our leadership has been in creating an equitable and inclusive workplace to discover new opportunities to build an inclusive community.